deeppavlov/DeepPavlov/docs/components/classifiers.rst

 * ``bilstm_self_mult_attention_model`` -- Bidirectional LSTM followed by self multiplicative attention layer,
 * ``bigru_model`` -- Bidirectional GRU model.

-Please, pay attention that each model has its own parameters that should be specified in config.
+**Please, pay attention that each model has its own parameters that should be specified in config.**

 Configuration parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~

-One can find examples of config files in ``deeppavlov/configs/intents``.
+One can find examples of config files in ``deeppavlov/configs/intents`` and ``deeppavlov/configs/sentiment``.

 Detailed description of configuration file and specific parameters for all presented classification models can be found
 in :doc:`reference </apiref/models/classifiers>`.